A Break in the Blizzard by Sean Crawfod

 CURATION

-Following, successful application for Arts Council Funding, I'm co-curator of the Mappa Marches touring exhibition, aiming to support up to 8 other artists in the marches region.
-We showed the mixed discipline work around the border counties for nearly a year, starting at HARC, Rotherwas, in January 2022 and finishing at The Sidney Nolan Trust, Presteigne in October 2022.
+Following, successful application for Arts Council Funding, I co-curated the Mappa Marches touring exhibition, aiming to support up to 8 other artists in the marches region.
+We showed the mixed discipline work around the border counties for over a year, starting at HARC, Rotherwas, in January 2022 and finishing at The Sidney Nolan Trust, Presteigne in October 2022, with a post-tour show at The Courtyard, January and February 2024.
 We have also just had a small group show at The Art shop and Chapel, Abergavenny.

-I'm represented full-time at The Courtyard, Hereford and Bluestone Gallery, Hay on Wye.
+I'm currently represented full-time at The Courtyard, Hereford, and Bluestone Gallery, Hay on Wye.
+I will be showing at the Old Mayor's Parlour and Found Gallery, Brecon, in 2024.

 TEACHING

-I tutor a monthly printmakers' club in Longtown (groups of 8-10), and teach with the Sidney Nolan Trust and Ewyas Harold Craft Centre.
-I am also available to teach at venues of your choice and offer "Art Parties" and family workshops in my studio.
+I tutor a monthly printmakers' club in Ewyas Harold (groups of 6), and have taught with the Sidney Nolan Trust.
+I'm also available to teach at venues of your choice and offer "Art Parties" and family workshops in my studio.

 Exhibitions in the last 3 years: